There are lots of reasons you might want to find trending content, including:

 11. Google Trends

-Google Trends is primarily used for monitoring trends in Google searches, or in other words, understanding how interest in a topic has changed over time.
+Google Trends is primarily used for monitoring trends in Google searches.
+It shows you the popularity of a keyword relative to overall search volume over time.

-It also shows you the most popular stories online, at any moment in time.
+It also lists the most popular stories online, at any moment in time.
 To access this information, simply scroll down the page until you see the “Stories Trending Now” header.
-To view more, scroll right to the bottom of the page and more stories will load automatically.
+To view more, scroll right to the bottom of the page and additional stories will load automatically.

-You’ll be taken to a page that will show you the three “most relevant articles” for that topic.
-If you want to see more, just click the “More News Articles” link and you’ll be shown all relevant articles (great for identifying a lesser-shared article on a trending topic that deserves more attention).
+You’ll be taken to a page that will show you the three “most relevant articles” for that trending topic.
+If you want to see more, just click the “More News Articles” link on the right and you’ll be shown all relevant articles (great for identifying a lesser-shared article on a trending topic that deserves more attention).

 12. Social Media